hariramprasanth/appcs-format-config-as-code/configuration-as-code-wiki.md

 - **Consistency:** Configuration can be reviewed, tested, and promoted through environments using the same processes as code.
 - **Automation:** Enables automated deployment and validation of configuration, reducing manual errors.
 - **Streamlined Collaboration:** Teams can propose, review, and approve configuration changes using pull requests.
+- **Environment Traceability:** In setups with multiple environments (Dev, Test, Prod), it’s easy to lose track of manual updates made through the portal.
+With configuration as code, every change is reviewed via pull requests and committed to source control — ensuring full visibility and accountability across environments.

 ## Benefits Over Manual Portal Updates